 Day 6: Scenic Drive to Monteverde (with a Birding Stop!)

-Stop: Schedule a stop to visit the Reserva Natural Valle de los Quetzales near San Ramon.
-This hidden gem sits off a winding mountain road and features fruiting trees, bird blinds, and a peaceful setting where hummingbirds, tanagers, and woodcreepers can be spotted.
+On the way, stop at Reserva Natural Valle de los Quetzales near San Ramón.
+This hidden gem sits off a winding mountain road and features fruiting trees, bird blinds, and a peaceful setting where you can spot hummingbirds, tanagers, and woodcreepers.

-I saw over 10 new life birds in a single afternoon, including my first Lesson’s Motmot, my first Montezuma Oropendola and my first Northern Emerald Toucanette!
+I saw more than 10 new life birds here in a single afternoon, including my first Lesson’s Motmot, Montezuma Oropendola, and Northern Emerald Toucanet.

-Arrive in Monteverde in the late afternoon.
-Check in to your hotel or vacation rental—this area has so many lodges and eco-resorts that are great for spotting birds right from your deck!
+Arrive in Monteverde in the late afternoon and check into your hotel or vacation rental.
+This area has lots of lodges and eco-stays where you can spot birds right from your deck.
 See my top lodging picks.

-Dinner: We ate at Restaurante DeLucia, just a 3-minute walk from our lodging.
-Great prices, wide menu, and cozy atmosphere.
+For dinner, we recommend the Restaurante DeLucia, just a 3-minute walk from our lodging.
+Great prices, a wide menu, and a cozy atmosphere.

 Day 7: Monteverde Cloud Forest Reserve + Hummingbird Garden

-Important: If you go on a guided tour like the one above, check to determine whether the entrance fee is included.
-If it is not, the park requires advance reservations due to daily visitor limits.
-Book at least a few days in advance.
+Important: If you book a guided tour other than the one above, double-check whether the entrance fee or transportation is included.
+It often is not included.
+If it is not, the Reserve requires advance entrance reservations due to daily visitor limits, so book a few days ahead.

 After your tour, walk next door to the Monteverde Hummingbird Gallery.
-This free garden overflows with colorful hummingbirds like the Violet Sabrewing, Purple-throated Mountain Gem, and Green-crowned Brilliant.
-The feeders are buzzing all day!
-Great opportunity to get awesome photos!
+This free garden is full of colorful hummingbirds like the violet sabrewing, purple-throated mountain-gem, and green-crowned brilliant.
+The feeders are buzzing all day, and it’s a fantastic place for photos.

 Kari’s Travel Tip: Support the cafe or gift shop while you’re there.